zph/moresql/README.md

 Tail is the primary run mode for MoreSQL.
 When tailing, the oplog is observed for novely and each INSERT/UPDATE/DELETE is translated to its SQL equivalent, then executed against Postgres.

-Tail makes a best faith effort to do this and does not use checkpoint markers to track position in the oplog.
-It may be introduced in later releases.
-Or we could introduce a way to split MoreSQL into a producer (oplog tail) that puts records onto stream (Kinesis/Kafka/etc) and a consumer that reads from the stream.
-By doing so, we'd avoid re-implmenting checkpoints in MoreSQL.
+Tail makes a best faith effort to do this and uses checkpoint markers to track last successfully applied Mongo Oplog event.

 Given that `tail` mode executes `UPSERTS` instead of `INSERT || UPDATE`, we expect MoreSQL to be roughly eventually consistent.
 We're chosing to prioritize speed of execution (multiple workers) in lieu of some consistency.
 This helps to keep low latency with larger workloads.
+We currently partition workload among multiple workers but ensure that each `collection.id` combination will be routed to same worker in correct oplog order.
+This avoids the circumstance where two operations against same `collection.id` are executed by different workers, out of order.

 ### Full Sync